-We'd love to have you volunteer for us again, whether that's through collecting, taking part in a fundraising event, joining a fundraising group, or volunteering within our services such as at Childline.
+We'd love to have you volunteer for us again.
+This could be through collecting, taking part in a fundraising event, joining a fundraising group, or volunteering within our services - such as for Childline.

 We'll be in touch with you again after your collection, but if you have any questions or would like to get involved in the meantime, please contact CHDVolunteering@nspcc.org.uk